Fictizia/Master-en-programacion-de-aplicaciones-con-JavaScript-y-Node.js_ed1/teoria/dia32.md

         var usuario = {
           nombre : 'Yo',
           apellido : 'Mismo',
-          nombreCompleto : this.name + this.lastName,
+          nombreCompleto : this.nombre + this.apellido,
           metodoNombre: function(){
             return this.nombre + " " + this.apellido
           },